axelvaldez/radical-companies/_posts/2023-01-04-what-will-kill-us-first.markdown

 <h1>Homogeneity</h1>
  <p>As every nation moves towards being run like every other nation, experimentation goes down and nations approach an inevitable, all powerful, forever state.
 Today we can still compare, for example, the US to Europe when it comes to, say, healthcare.
 But as homogeneity sets in, distinctions will be minimal and easily brushed off.</p>
- <p>It is not &ldquo;coming&rdquo;, it is already happening.
-Here are two exmamples from science and food supply.</p>
+ <p>This move towards homogeneity is not &ldquo;coming&rdquo;, it is already happening and here are a couple of examples.</p>

 <h1>Decline of Science</h1>
  <p>Take, for example, the decline of disruptive science,</p>